tokenring-ai/tasks/README.md

 #### list

-Display all tasks in the current task queue with their status, agent type, and message content.
+Display all tasks in the current task queue with their status and details.

 **Command**: `tasks list`